scopeusc/scope-s18/lesson-4/README.md

 ```

 **Creating the Express.js project**
 Make sure you are in the same directory with `package.json`.
-You should have `express-generator` globally installed from the previous projects.
+You should have the express CLI globally installed from the previous projects.
+If you don't, type `npm install --g express-generator`.
 ```javascript
 express --view=ejs
 ```
 This creates an Express application in your current directory and sets `ejs` to the default view engine.
-More cli options can be found at https://expressjs.com/en/starter/generator.html.
-For simplicity's sake, we will be using this relatively barebones configuration.
+In addition, it adds a bunch of dependencies to your `package.json`, so don't forget to type `npm install`!

 **Copying over the views from the lesson-4-completed**

 Navigate into the lesson-4-completed folder and copy over the views directory into the lesson-4-skeleton, replacing over the one that express generated.

 ----------